Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Results

-CCGT-CCS recovers more than 80\% of its costs during intervals with prices above the PC in all EI cases.
+CCGT-CCS recovers more than 80\% of its costs during intervals with prices above the price cap in all EI cases.
 In contrast, storage recovers between 30–80\% in these intervals, with this fraction decreasing as emission limits tighten.
 This trend translates into a diminishing missing money problem for storage.
 Lower charging prices, driven by higher VRE generation and curtailment, result in reduced storage costs.
 At the same time, rising carbon costs increase the SRMC of CCGT-CCS, raising discharging prices when CCGT-CCS is the marginal producer, and thereby widening arbitrage spreads.
-We also observe that, unlike systems without storage, the introduction of the PC not only reduces the \textit{Above or at} PC net revenues, but also affects net revenues during hours when prices are below the PC, highlighting the intertemporal nature of the missing money problem recently emphasized by \cite{visvesvaran_market-based_2025}.
+We also observe that, unlike systems without storage, the introduction of the price cap not only reduces the \textit{Above or at} price cap net revenues, but also affects net revenues during hours when prices are below the price cap, highlighting the intertemporal nature of the missing money problem recently emphasized by \cite{visvesvaran_market-based_2025}.
 VRE technologies recover a large share of their costs in all cases and are less exposed to missing money.
 In contrast, CCGT-CCS remains the most vulnerable, as caps suppress scarcity rents that would otherwise support cost recovery.